 Balance: how pots feel in the hand when lifted or poured.

 Tension: how clay moves in ways that speak of a vitality pushing at the seams.

 Architecture, the organic structure of nature around me, particular feelings about color and light, and my sense of the relationship between form and use, play heavily in the instincts and decisions that go into making these pieces.

 I am keenly aware that along with these pots I am creating the quality of my time.
 I am crafting a daily existence filled with meaning and reward.
 Along with pitchers and covered jars, I am constructing the very manner in which time passes.
-Hours go by following threads of interest, spending time with color, texture, volume and scale and watching the interaction of those elements unfold over and over again in an evolution of my work.
+Hours go by following threads of interest.
+I play, I struggle, I sink into a landscape dominated by shape, volume, scale and texture and I watch the interaction of those elements unfold over and over again in an evolution of my work.